Date of Last Update

 1. Licensing Third Parties.
 The University may license or assign Intellectual Property to external entities for further development and commercialization in exchange for a return on resulting revenues.
 The University and Creator shall divide the return on resulting revenues using one of the two formulas as follows:

-B. The University and the Creator divide the net revenue 50% to the University and 50% to the Creator but the University first recovers its expenses related to legal protection, marketing and commercialization and licensing and other transactional expenses related to the Intellectual property.
+ii.
+The University and the Creator divide the net revenue 50% to the University and 50% to the Creator but the University first recovers its expenses related to legal protection, marketing and commercialization and licensing and other transactional expenses related to the Intellectual Property.

 If the University decides not to protect or license the Intellectual Property, or subsequently decides to not pursue commercialization of the Intellectual Property it may be reassigned to the Creator(s), upon request, in accordance with option 3 below.